 The Dependency workflow gets triggered once you save the dependency item.
 The dependency manager or the project owner of the other team will see the approval notification on their Home tab.
 They can fill the Predecessor Task field after reviewing the dependency setting.
 This is a good time to add the Action Plan on the Dependency Item form so that all approvers can view it via workflow notifications.

-Once all details are added, to verify if your dependency is saved correctly in Amplify, go to the Gantt chart of a parent initiative common to all initiatives that are part of the dependency, select Rollup view.
+When all details are added, to verify if your dependency is saved correctly in Amplify, go to the Gantt chart of a parent initiative, common to both initiatives that are part of the dependency.
 Now if you scroll down to the initiatives where dependent tasks live, you can see the dependency depicted on the time bar.

-Inter-project dependencies are shown by special icons on the Gantt chart.
-A predecessor task is shown in the screenshot below.
+Inter-project dependencies are shown by dotted lines on the Gantt chart.

 Inter-project dependencies are not copied if you upload or download schedules using external systems or Microsoft excel files.
 In such cases, you would have to create the dependencies by double-clicking on the relevant task.